RoySegall/nuntius-bot/docs/source/02_Events.md

 namespace Nuntius\Plugin;

 /**
- * Class Message.
- *
- * Triggered when a message eas sent.
+ * Remind to the user something to do.
  */
-class Message extends NuntiusPluginAbstract {
+class Reminders extends TaskBaseAbstract implements TaskBaseInterface {

   /**
    * {@inheritdoc}